-For instructions on water safety and purifying water, follow guidance from your community water supplier or Department of Health.
+For instructions on water safety and purifying water, follow guidance from your community water supplier or department of health.

 After a flood, it is important to take every precaution to ensure the safety of your well water.
 First, it is necessary to inspect and clean the well and pump before using them.
-You may want to have your water well contractor check out the well before using it.
+You may want to have your water well contractor check the well before using it.

 Have the water sampled and tested.
 The water IS NOT safe for drinking until lab results show no indication of total coliform bacteria.
 You can discuss the final lab results with the lab or local public health unit.
 It is important to remember that disinfection or boiling water will not remove chemicals that may have contaminated your well during a flood.

-Also, hire ONLY EPA lead-safe certified firms to repair and restore a pre-1978 home.
+Also, hire only EPA lead-safe-certified firms to repair and restore a pre-1978 home.
 All contractors who do any work that could disturb paint in pre-1978 homes are required by law to be certified.

 Mold testing is not usually needed and is rarely useful.
 Some insurance companies and legal services may require sampling as a form of documentation.
 Professional mold remediation contractors may test before and after cleanup to provide evidence of the cleanup’s effectiveness.
 Otherwise, if you see or smell mold, you have mold and should remove it as soon as possible.

 A properly trained mold remediation contractor with specialized equipment can provide the safest and most effective result.
-In Louisiana, find licensed Mold Remediation contractors at www.lslbc.louisiana.gov.
+In Louisiana, find licensed mold remediation contractors at www.lslbc.louisiana.gov.

-9. Do Not Restore Until All Materials Are Dry.Check wood moisture content with a reliable moisture meter.It’s recommended to wait until wood moisture content drops to less than 16% before replacing insulation and wallboard.
-Never restore when any wood exceeds 19% moisture content, the danger zone for decay fungi.
+9. Do not restore until all materials are dry: Check wood moisture content with a reliable moisture meter.
+Wait until wood moisture content drops to less than 16 percent before replacing insulation and wallboard.
+Never rebuild when any wood exceeds the 19 percent moisture content level, the danger zone for wood-decaying fungi.
 Do NOT use vinyl wallpaper, oil-based paint or other interior finishes that block drying to the inside.
 Walls finished with gypsum wallboard and latex paint allow continued drying, especially when air conditioning in warm weather.

 Pressed wood pieces and cabinets tend to disintegrate in water and may collapse when moved.
 Veneered furniture may not be worth the cost and effort of repair unless it is very valuable to you.
-Printed vinyl surfaces and low-pressure laminates tend to come unglued and may not be repairable,
+Printed vinyl surfaces and low-pressure laminates tend to come unglued and may not be repairable.

 Furniture made with solid wood and plywood may be restorable.
 Before you start, consider whether you have the time, equipment and skill to produce good results.

 White spots or a cloudy haze may develop on damp furniture with shellac or lacquer finishes.

-To attempt restoration yourself:
+To attempt restoration of upholstered furniture yourself: